 - Scan Ballot

 Ballots are scanned at scanning stations.
-We have 5 scanning stations that each can process more than 1,000 ballots an hour.
-We have two high speed (HiPro) scanners that can process more than 2,000 ballots an hour.
+We have 5 scanning stations in addition to two high speed (HiPro) scanners.

 - Adjudicate Ballots